Hurricane Smith (1952 film): Production

-The film was based on a 1922 novel Hurricane Williams by Gordon Ray Young.
-The character had appeared in a number of stories by Young including Wild Blood (1921) and The Vengeance of Hurricane Williams (1926).
+The film is based on the 1922 novel Hurricane Williams by Gordon Ray Young.
+The character had previously appeared in a number of Young's stories, including Wild Blood (1921) and The Vengeance of Hurricane Williams (1926).

-In 1951 producer Nat Holt announced he had bought screen rights to the novel and had hired Frank Gruber, one of his regular screenwriters, to adapt it.
-Edmond O'Brien had just starred in Silver City for Holt (also written by Gruber) and he was mentioned as a possible star.

-In August 1951 Holt announced Paulette Goddard would star with Sterling Hayden as a possible co star.
-However Paramount had a backlog of films at the time and filming was pushed back to the following year.
+In 1951, producer Nat Holt announced that he had acquired the screen rights to the novel and had hired Frank Gruber, one of his regular screenwriters, to adapt it.
+Edmond O'Brien, who had recently starred in Silver City (1951) for Holt, was mentioned as a possible star.
+In August 1951, Holt announced that Paulette Goddard would star, with Sterling Hayden as a possible costar.

-Eventually the leads were played by Yvonne De Carlo, who had just made Silver City with Holt, and John Ireland.
-Forrest Tucker and Richard Arlen also played lead roles.
-James Craig was borrowed from MGM to play the villain.
-Australian actor Murray Matheson, who had been in Botany Bay, had a small role.

-Filming began 11 February 1952.
-The film featured Kanaka Islanders as extras who had to be "blackened up" by the make up man because the filmmakers felt they were not dark enough.
+As Paramount was facing a backlog of films, production was delayed until February 1952.
+The film features Kanaka workers as extras, but their skin color was deemed too light, so it was darkened by the film's makeup man.

 Reception

-"A great deal of muscular action occurs exactly as you'd expect it," wrote the New York Times.
+In a contemporary review for The New York Times, critic Bosley Crowther called the film a "foaming item" and wrote: "Why be unreasonable about it?
+Everybody in the cast tries hard ...
+Miss DeCarlo softly ripples her muscles, a Hawaiian band plunks a dreamy tune and the Technicolor dazzles.
+The script?
+Well, it's just a little worn.
+And the direction of Jerry Hopper?
+Well, it's—by courtesy of Paramount."